ivangka/cli-order-executor/README.md

 !c [symbol]
 ```

-Cancels all active orders (not positions).
+Cancels all active orders (not positions) for specified trading pair or for all pairs.

 > [!IMPORTANT]
 >